 As we age, our ability to enjoy food with all of our senses can be reduced.
 “One of the first senses to dull is smell,” explains Ward.
 “The ability to sense odors and scents is directly connected with our sense of taste, so many seniors tend to simply find food less appetizing.
 If you can’t taste and enjoy food, why eat it?”
 Vision problems can also affect a loved one’s appreciation of and involvement in meal times.

 Older people do have some unique dietary requirements when it comes to vitamins, minerals, fluids, protein and fiber.
-Caregivers can use these guidelines when cooking for their loved ones and to help monitor their diets.
+Caregivers can use these guidelines when planning meals and cooking for their loved ones.

 Vitamins and Minerals

 According to Ward, seniors need more calcium and vitamin D but less iron than their younger counterparts.
-In addition, individuals aged 50 and older are more likely to absorb vitamin B12 poorly.
-The recommendation from the Institute of Medicine is to get most of this vitamin from fortified foods or dietary supplements.
+In addition, research shows that individuals aged 50 and older are more likely to absorb vitamin B12 poorly.
+The recommendation from the National Academy of Medicine is to get most of this vitamin from fortified foods or dietary supplements.
 The synthetic form of vitamin B12 used in these sources is better absorbed by the body than the kind that occurs naturally in foods.

 Ward is also a big fan of a daily multivitamin.
 “My mom started with a regular pill for people over 50, which means it contains no iron or very low iron,” she says.
 “Eventually, that got to be too big for her to swallow comfortably.
 We cut it in half for a while, but then that didn’t work anymore either.”
 They switched to a chewable version and eventually settled on a liquid multivitamin.
 “It’s very important for seniors to get all the vitamins and minerals they need.
 Contrary to popular belief, daily multivitamins don’t overdo it on nutrients.
 In fact, most elderly individuals need calcium and vitamin D supplements to achieve the minimum required daily values.”
 This is especially important for those who do not go outside frequently and receive little or no sun exposure.